viaacode/ticket-service/README.md

-# media-ticket-service
+# ticket-service

-Media-ticket-service generates authentication
+Ticket-service generates authentication
 [tokens](https://github.com/viaacode/ticket) for third party access to VIAA media content.
-The token is requested by atrusted application on behalf of a user.
+The token is requested by a trusted application on behalf of a user.
 It restricts access to a given named object based on clientip, user agent and time.

 ## Example